AgrospAI/tareando-mvg-portal/content/pages/terms.md

 description: Thanks for using our product and services.
 ---

-# AgrospAI DATA PORTAL - TERMS AND CONDITIONS
+# Tareando DATA PORTAL - TERMS AND CONDITIONS

 UdL (as defined below) provides a technical infrastructure for a digital portal enabling access to Data (as defined below).
 Based on these terms and conditions, a customer (as defined below) and UdL enter into an agreement which governs the customer’s access to and use of the data portal (as defined below) and takes effect on the date of UdL’s acceptance of such customer’s offer.